mlswg/mls-architecture/draft-ietf-mls-architecture.md

 clients to prepare for sending and receiving messages securely:

-- An Authentication Service (AS) functionality which is responsible for maintaining a binding between a unique identifier (identity) and the public key material (credential) used for authentication in the MLS protocol.
-This functionality must also be able to generate these credentials or validate them if they are provided by MLS clients.
+- An Authentication Service (AS) functionality which is responsible for attesting to bindings between application-meaningful identifiers and the public key material used for authentication in the MLS protocol.
+This functionality must also be able to generate credentials that encode these bindings and validate credentials provided by MLS clients.

-- A Delivery Service (DS) functionality which can receive and redistributing messages between group members.
+- A Delivery Service (DS) functionality which can receive and distribute messages between group members.
 In the case of group messaging, the delivery service may also be responsible for acting as a "broadcaster" where the sender sends a single message which is then forwarded to each recipient in the group by the DS.
 The DS is